snibo13/projects/content/posts/lagrange.md

 The sequence for solving these problems is usually to find this lamba first as a function of your other variables and substitute it in to the previous equations.
 Rather than writing out examples here I'll direct you to [Wikipedia](https://en.wikipedia.org/wiki/Lagrange_multiplier#Examples) where there are a bunch of good examples with single and multiple constraints.

-The sign of $\lambda$ will depend on your constriaint type and if you are maximizing or minimizing.
-For example if you constraint is $\leq$ and you are maximizing, you want the $\lambda$ to be negative.
+The sign of \\(\lambda\\) will depend on your constriaint type and if you are maximizing or minimizing.
+For example if you constraint is \\(\leq\\) and you are maximizing, you want the \\(\lambda\\) to be negative.
 Imagine what behaviour you want to penalize and what sign would make your optimization worse when that behviour occurs and you should get an idea of the sign you want.

 Our example with sets is a little weird as well, typically these operate on functions but pretend that I is an number corresponding to a restaurant special and you get the same idea.